PycraftDeveloper/PMMA/README.md

 * ✅ - Finished Perlin Noise component
 * ✅ - Finished Fractal Brownian Motion
 * ✅ - Finished Backpack
+* ✅ - Working on Number Converter
+* ✅ - Working on Audio
+* ⏳ - Working on Video
 * ⏳ - Working on Display
 * ⏳ - Working on Events
-* ⏳ - Working on Number Converter
-* ⏳ - Working on Audio
-* ⏳ - Working on Video
+* ⏳ - Not started OpenGL
 * 🛑 - Not started Advanced Threading
 * 🛑 - Not started Advanced Tkinter (may be deprecated?)
 * 🛑 - Not started Camera